top of page

 DAY 3-5 - WED APRIL 22 THROUGH FRI APRIL 24 | FIELD TRIP TO CATALINA ISLAND

-Lodging, meals and transportation to and from Catalina Island all included.
-Total cost TBD
+Lodging, meals and transportation to and from the hotel all included

 Lodging at the USC Wrigley Marine Science Center